IBM/MaximoCOBieParser/README.md

 	- Attributes that have the same name but different value lists If the parse is merging multiple files, that validation is performed on the result of the merge.

 - **Merge:** Any number of COBie files may be specified on input.
-The input is treated as if all the data was contained in a singel file.
-Excpet, when entries with duplicate names are encountered in more than one file, they are merged.
-The first instance encountered takes precidence for base values and reference against any of the duplicates are resolved to the merged record.
-This is parturaly useful for merging rooms from architectural models with spaces from MEP models.
+The input is treated as if all the data was contained in a single file.
+Except, when entries with duplicate names are encountered in more than one file, they are merged.
+The first instance encountered takes precedence for base values and reference against any of the duplicates are resolved to the merged record.
+This is particularly useful for merging rooms from architectural models with spaces from MEP models.

 - **Filters:** Filters can be applied against the name columm of any COBie table.
 The filter is an expression match between the filter string and the value of the name column.
 There are three type of matching expressions: